 If your English vacation takes you to Bath and/or Bristol and you want to mix a little football into your tour, check out the small but friendly Bristol Rovers FC.

-Just 90 minutes southwest of London in the very hip town of Bristol, meet a League One side known as The Gas.
+Just 90 minutes southwest of London in the very hip town of Bristol, meet a League Two side known as The Gas.

 Bristol, about two hours southwest of London, in the West Country near the coast and South Wales.